 After reading Modern History at Oxford, his research into the German resistance to Hitler took him to Berlin, where he lived, in both the western and eastern halves of the divided city, for several years.
 From there, he started to travel widely behind the iron curtain.
 Throughout the nineteen eighties, he reported and analysed the emancipation of Central Europe from communism in contributions to the New York Review of Books, the Independent, the Times and the Spectator.
 He was Foreign Editor of the Spectator, editorial writer on Central European affairs for the London Times, and a columnist on foreign affairs in the Independent.

 In 1986-87 he was a Fellow at the Woodrow Wilson International Center for Scholars in Washington DC.
 Since 1990, he has been a Fellow of St Antony’s College, Oxford, where he directed the European Studies Centre from 2001 to 2006 and is now Isaiah Berlin Professorial Fellow.
 He became a Senior Fellow of the Hoover Institution, Stanford University, in 2000.
 A frequent lecturer, he is a Fellow of the Royal Society of Literature, the Royal Historical Society and the Royal Society of Arts and a Corresponding Fellow of the Berlin-Brandenburg Academy of Sciences.
+He has honorary doctorates from St Andrew's University, Sheffield Hallam University and the Catholic University of Leuven.

 He continues to travel extensively, and remains a regular contributor to the New York Review of Books and other journals.
 His weekly column in the Guardian is syndicated in leading newspapers across Europe, Asia and the Americas.
-He also contributes to the New York Times, the Washington Post and the Wall Street Journal.
+He also contributes to the Financial Times, the New York Times, the Washington Post and the Wall Street Journal.

 Honours he has received for his writing include the David Watt Memorial Prize, Commentator of the Year in the ‘What the Papers Say’ annual awards for 1989, the Premio Napoli, the Imre Nagy Memorial Plaque, the Hoffmann von Fallersleben Prize for political writing, the Order of Merit from Germany, Poland and the Czech Republic, and the British CMG.
 In 2005, he featured in a list of 100 top global public intellectuals chosen by the journals Prospect and Foreign Policy, and in Time magazine's list of the world's 100 most influential people.
 In 2006, he was awarded the George Orwell Prize for political writing.